Orders over $99 ship FREE within the 48 contiguous states.

 There are three different cleats available in store: Light Cleats, Z-bar, and Flare Cleats.

 The Z-bar and Light cleats have a slight difference in angle, but they have the same wall standoff measurement of 1/4 inch.
-The Flare cleats have a wall standoff measurement of 5/16 inch.
+The Flare cleats have a wall standoff measurement of 5/16 inches.

 All three profiles are designed to easily engage and interlock with each other.
 The only difference is that the Light Cleat is compatible with both wood and metal frames.
 The Z-bar and Flare cleats, on the other hand, can’t be used for hanging metal frames.